| Title: | A Fully Featured Logging Framework |

 AppenderMemory is extended by Appenders that retain an in-memory event

-buffer, such as AppenderBuffer and AppenderPushbullet
+buffer, such as AppenderBuffer and AppenderPushbullet from the

 lgrExtra package.

--> lgr::Appender
+lgr::Filterable -> lgr::Appender -> AppenderMemory

-scalar.
+flush_on_exitA logical scalar.
 Should the buffer be flushed if

 the Appender is destroyed (e.g. because the R session is terminated)?

-scalar.
+flush_on_rotateA logical scalar.
 Should the buffer be flushed when it is

-rotated because $buffer_size
+rotated because $buffer_size is exceeded?

-with exactly one arguments: event
+should_flushA function with exactly one arguments: event.

-calls this function internally on the current LogEvent
+$append() calls this function internally on the current LogEvent

-and flushes the buffer if it evaluates to TRUE
+and flushes the buffer if it evaluates to TRUE.

-.
+buffer_sizeinteger scalar >= 0.
 Maximum number of LogEvents

 to buffer.

-or character
+flush_thresholdA numeric or character threshold.
+LogEvents

 with a log_level equal to or lower than this threshold trigger